whoisdsmith/AI-MTHRFCKR/README.md

 - [Krea](https://www.krea.ai/) - AI-powered Marketing Automation Platform.
 Krea Helps Brands Take Control Of Their Customer Journeys, And Make The Most Out Of Their Customer Data, With No Coding Required.
 - [Laion](https://laion-aesthetic.datasette.io/laion-aesthetic-6pls/images) - Laion Is An AI-powered Search Engine That Helps You Find The Best Images For Your Project, As Fast As Possible.
 - [Lexii.ai](http://lexii.ai/) - Lexii.
 AI.
 Lexii.ai Is An AI Search Assistant That Answers Questions And Cites Sources.
-- [Libraire](https://libraire.ai/) - Libraire Is An AI-powered Search Engine That Helps You Find The Best Images For Your Project, As Fast As Possible.
+- [Libraire](https://libraire.ai/) - Library Is An AI-powered Search Engine That Helps You Find The Best Images For Your Project, As Fast As Possible.
 - [Looria](https://looria.com/) - Looria Is An AI-powered Search Engine That Helps You Find The Best Images For Your Project, As Fast As Possible.
 - [Mage](https://www.mage.space/) - Mage Is An AI-powered Search Engine That Helps You Find The Best Images For Your Project, As Fast As Possible.
 - [NeevaAI](https://neeva.com/) - Neeva Is An AI-powered Search Engine That Helps You Find The Best Images For Your Project, As Fast As Possible.